Sunday, January 24, 2016

 Words & music - David Rose / Sergio Renucci / Marie Claude Calvet.
 Sung by The Performers Band

 OK, this one is a bit of a cheat.
 On two counts.
-First, Emmanuelle IV is a French film and would never be considered for a Best Song Oscar nomination, but I’m including it here because …well, the ANDYs are just like Emmanuelle herself: capricious, easy, and a little tacky.
-Which brings me to point number two; I love the this title tune, sung over the film’s opening credits (which also serves up a Penthouse magazine-worthy montage of actress Sylvia Kristel) because it is a sensational slice of French cheese.
+First, Emmanuelle IV is a French film and would never be considered for a Best Song Oscar nomination, but I’m including it here because this title tune, sung over the film’s opening credits (which also serves up a Penthouse magazine-worthy montage of actress Sylvia Kristel), is a sensational slice of French cheese.
 It’s actually rather sublime, really.
-Romantically lush orchestrations blend with an '80's Kenny G-like saxophone accompaniment, all in service of a vaguely Euro vocalist crooning an anthem of love to “new” Emmanuelle (don’t ask).
-Like a Serge Gainsbourg composition, it manages to be sexy, sleazy and romantic all at the same time!
+Romantically lush orchestrations blend with an '80s Kenny G-like saxophone accompaniment, all in service of a vaguely Eurovision-style vocalist crooning an anthem of love to “new” Emmanuelle (don’t ask).
+Like a Serge Gainsbourg composition, it manages to be sexy, sleazy, and romantic all at the same time!

 7.